Our Team

 Beth Seymour

-Beth Seymour joined the Department of Communication Studies as the ACT Managing Director in 2018.
+Beth Seymour (she/her) joined ACT Human Rights Film Festival as Managing Director in 2018.
 Beth earned a B.A. in Spanish from Whitman College, and an M.A. in Latin American Studies from Tulane University.
-A Colorado native, Beth brings extensive experience in nonprofit fundraising and event management.
-Beth formerly sat on the board of directors of the Rocky Mountain Women’s Film Institute and chaired the board of Imagination Celebration, both located in Colorado Springs.
-Beth is currently a board member of the Human Rights Film Network, based in Amsterdam, Netherlands.
+Beth brings extensive experience in nonprofit fundraising and event management.
+Beth formerly sat on the board of directors of the Rocky Mountain Women’s Film and chaired the board of Imagination Celebration, both located in Colorado Springs.
+Beth is currently a board member of the Human Rights Film Network, based in Amsterdam.

 beth@actfilmfest.org